 The GloSS assessment enables you to identify the strategy stage students are operating at across all three strategy domains, known as the global strategy stage.
-It consists of a series of strategy questions which can be administered to individual students in a few minutes.
+It consists of a series of strategy questions that can be administered to individual students in a few minutes.
 Multiple forms of the interview are available so that students do not become too familiar with the questions.
 More information is availible from the nzmaths online PD.
 The GloSS assessments are available on the nzmaths website.

 The IKAN assessment identifies the knowledge stages students are operating at across all five knowledge domains, known as the global knowledge stage.
 The IKAN interview is for students at the counting stages of the number framework.
 It can be carried out formally in a one-on-one situation or in a small group setting.
 The IKAN written test is for students at the part-whole stages of the number framework.
 Whilst IKAN informs what we know about a student's number knowledge, this assessment on its own is insufficient to give a full picture of a student's achievement in number.
 More information is available from the nzmaths online PD.
 The IKAN assessments are available on the nzmaths website.